Skarlso/blogsource/content/posts/2017-02-15-how-to-https-with-hugo-letsencrypt-haproxy.md

 ## Single Server Environment

 It is possible for haproxy, certbot and your website to run on designated servers.
 Haproxy's abilities allows to define multiple server sources.
-In this guied, my haproxy, website and certbot will all run on the same server; thus redirecting to 127.0.0.1 and local ips.
-This is more convinient, because otherwise the haproxy IP would have to be a permanent local/remote ip.
+In this guide, my haproxy, website and certbot will all run on the same server; thus redirecting to 127.0.0.1 and local ips.
+This is more convenient, because otherwise the haproxy IP would have to be a permanent local/remote ip.
 Or an automated script would have to be setup which is notified upon IP change and updates the ip records.

 ## Creating a Certificate

 Diving in, the first thing you will require is a certificate.
 A certificate will allow for encrypted traffic and an authenticated website.
-Let's Encrypt which is baseically functioning as an indipendent, free, automated CA (Certificate Authority).
+Let's Encrypt which is basically functioning as an independent, free, automated CA (Certificate Authority).
 Usually, the process would be to pay a CA to give you a signed, generated certificate for your website, and you would have to set that up with your DNS provider.
 Let's Encrypt has that all automated, and free of any charge.
 Neat.